 A new law within the Tax Cuts and Jobs Act of 2017 taxes employee transportation benefits, such as providing free parking when others would normally pay.
 There are some nuances to the law, and attorneys and accountants are debating how they might affect churches, schools, colleges, and nonprofits.
 For example, organizations with access to ample free parking won’t likely pay any additional taxes.
-But ministries in crowded urban areas where parking is at a premium should work closely with a tax professional to determine whether they owe a tax payment.
+But ministries in crowded urban areas may wish to work closely with a tax professional to determine their tax payment.

 There is some confusion as to how the law will apply in specific situations.
-Until the IRS provides additional guidance, nonprofit ministries should consider the following:
+Until the IRS provides final regulations, nonprofit ministries should consider the following:

-A. If you reimburse employees for using public transportation or parking fees, or incur the cost of providing a parking facility for the benefit of employees, the cost to provide these benefits will be taxed as if they were unrelated business income (UBIT) received by a nonprofit organization.
+A. If you reimburse employees for using public transportation, parking fees, or incur costs to provide employees with a parking facility, the cost to provide the benefit will be taxed as if it were unrelated business income (UBI) received by a nonprofit organization.
 For example, it would apply if you lease parking space for your employees, faculty, or staff, from an adjacent business and the spaces are designated for your employees’ use only.
 It also applies if you provide passes or tokens for employees to ride mass transportation to and from work.

 It’s important for nonprofits to work with their tax professionals on this issue because the new law took effect January 1, 2018, and applies to taxes calculated for 2018.

 *Important information: Brotherhood Mutual is pleased to provide Legal Assist as a complimentary resource.
 The services we offer through Legal Assist are intended to provide general legal information to our current and prospective policyholders.